-When action runner executes actions it uses two internal green thread pools -
+When the action runner executes actions it uses two internal green thread pools -

 one for regular actions and one for workflows.
 Both of those pools have a hard

-limit on the maximum size (by default that is
+limit on the maximum size.
+By default, it is

 This hard limit is there to prevent resource exhaustion and to allow for a fair distribution across multiple action runner processes.

-In some situations, such as if you have a lot of action-chain workflows with a delay policy this limit being hit can cause a deadlock to occur (this deadlock can be reset by restarting action runner process which has dead locked).
+In some situations, such as if you have a lot of action-chain workflows with a delay policy, this limit can cause a deadlock to occur.
+(NB this deadlock can be reset by restarting action runner process which has dead locked).

-To prevent such issues from occurring and to allow for a good server and action runner process resource utilization you should adjust those pool sizes bases on your configuration and workload.
+To prevent such issues from occurring and to allow for a good server and action runner process resource utilization, you should adjust those pool sizes based on your configuration and workload requirements.

-As mentioned above, those settings are very hardware and workload specific ( how many action runner processes do you run and on how many servers, what kind of actions are being executed - long running vs short running, CPU intensive vs non-CPU intensive. etc.).
+These settings are very hardware- and workload-specific (i.e. how many action runner processes are used, on how many servers, the type of actions being executed - long running vs short running, CPU intensive vs non-CPU intensive, etc.).

-To be able to to effectively tune those limits you should monitor the following parameters:
+To effectively tune those limits you should monitor the following parameters:

-You can tune pool sizes by changing settings in
+You can tune pool sizes by changing these settings in